Detecting long-range dependence for time-varying linear models: Main results

-Testing for long memory in the time-varying coefficient regression model \eqref{model1} with $p>1$ is more intricate.
-Compared to the time-varying trend model, the main challenge is the involvement of the time series covariates and the heteroscedasticity.
-For the sake of brevity, in this section we only discuss the KPSS-type test statistic in detail, and summarize the results of other KPSS-related test statistics in \cref{rm:RS_limit}.
+For the sake of brevity, in this section we only discuss the KPSS-type test statistic in detail, and summarize the results of KPSS-related test statistics in Remark \ref{rm:RS_limit}.
 In order to investigate the asymptotic properties of $T_n$ defined by \eqref{eq:KPSS} in the presence of time series covariates, we introduce the following assumptions.